 Earliest Boston Three Star Cornet

 As always, I invite the reader to send me additional information that might correct statements that I make.
-The fourth photo down to the left shows Bob Hazen's Two Star Cornet (now in the collection of the Boston MFA, made of nickel silver with copper bell, that also dates from this period and has the same narrow third slide crook.
+The fourth photo on the right shows Bob Hazen's Two Star Cornet (now in the collection of the Boston MFA, made of nickel silver with copper bell, that also dates from this period and has the same narrow third slide crook.
 Below that is another with the same valve section, but no stars engraved on the bell.
-The extreme rarity of these three cornets indicates that they were made for a very short time and that Boston was putting a lot of effort into developing these new models during the mid-1870s and not sticking with a model until the introduction of the Three Star Cornet as we know it today (about 1881).
-Next down is an advertising card from the 1870s that shows a piston valve cornet with a very similar looking valve section.
+The extreme rarity of these three cornets indicates that they were made for a very short time while Boston was putting a lot of effort into developing these new models during the mid-1870s and not sticking with a model until the introduction of the Three Star Cornet as we know it today (about 1881).
+Next to that is an advertising card from the 1870s that shows a piston valve cornet with a very similar looking valve section.
 This card makes no mention of the "Star" or Esbach models and a reasonable theory is that it is contemporary with the "Pre-Star" large bore cornet.
 Interestingly, the text describing the "New Bb Cornet" on the reverse is identical to that describing "The Famous Three Star Cornet" in the 1881 Boston catalog.
 Also offered in that catalog are Two Star Orchestra Cornets (this is the only case where the earlier Orchestra Cornet and the Two Star Cornet are conflated) with either piston or rotary valves.
 These are the earliest of the "Star" models that I have found in print and the illustrations show the "modern" Three Star Cornets with the wider third slide crooks but the Two Star with the same illustration from the earlier advertising showing the narrow third slide crook.
-It seems likely that they had switched those to the later design by that time, but hadn't yet updated the engraved illustration.
+It seems likely that they had switched those to the later design by that time, but hadn't yet had a new illustration engraved.

 The last photo shows third valve pistons from three Three Star Cornets.
 The first is from the cornet featured above and the design is very much like those made by E.G. Wright in the 1860s although with a larger diameter.
 The second piston is from a Thee Star made about the time of the 1881 catalog.
 The last was made later in the 1880s with the smaller .472" bore and the floating valve guide.